Kotlin/KEEP/proposals/inline-classes.md

 }
 ```

-Since boxing doesn't have side effects as is, it's possible to reuse various optimizations that are done for primitive types.
+Since boxing doesn't have side effects as is, it's possible to reuse various optimizations that are done for primitive types to avoid
+extra boxing/unboxing operations.

 ### Type mapping on JVM (without mangling)

 #### Top-level types

 ##### Inline classes over primitive types
+Consider the following example:
 ```kotlin
 inline class ICPrimitive(val x: Int)